Introduction to the French Bulldog Poodle mix

 According to AKC, One such breed that has become a popular parent breed (which created a hybrid resulting breed) is the Poodle.

-The French Poodle has been in existence for approximately forty years.
-No one knows the exact beginnings of this adorable mixed-breed dog, but the breed is most definitely one that is considered “low-shedding.”
+The French boodle has been in existence for approximately forty years.
+No one knows the exact beginnings of this adorable mixed-breed dog, but the breed is most definitely one that is considered "low-shedding."

-For the person electing to purchase this type of dog due to its potential for little or no shedding, the French Boodle is an adorable and practical choice.
+For the person electing to purchase this type of dog due to its potential for little or no shedding, the French Bulldog Poodle mix is an adorable and practical choice.

-The French Boodle might be a dog that is recommended for owners with allergies, but it is not a breed for those who have no experience with dogs.
+The French Bulldog Poodle mix might be a dog that is recommended for owners with allergies, but it is not a breed for those who have no experience with dogs.

-The French Boodle may often carry a bit of a stubborn streak.
+The French Bulldog Poodle mix may often carry a bit of a stubborn streak.
 This is typical of all Bulldog breeds.
-The French Boodle also often possesses great intelligence – often greater intelligence than other dog breeds.
+The French Bulldog Poodle mix also often possesses great intelligence – often greater intelligence than other dog breeds.

 The Poodle parent has a long history of high intelligence.
 The Poodle was originally a hunting companion, and, although it might seem surprising, the Poodle was a great water dog, retrieving fallen birds for hunters.